Legal Cannabis industry is here. Is your brand memorable enough?

 Few justifications for an outdated stigma

 Because of this progressive flexibilization, many brands and businesses are being built around a long forbidden product, there is a huge amount of companies being born around a product that was prohibited for years.
-For this reason, the cannabis market is naturally meeting with difficulties associated with this past prohibition and the stigma its consumption might have in certain contexts.
+For this reason, the cannabis market is naturally encountering difficulties associated with this past prohibition and the stigma its consumption might have in certain contexts.

 “Employment in this market may represent difficulties.
 People from different segments (engineering or marketing) are apprehensive about the industry and do not want to damage their reputation by working in it.”—